JJrRay/TP4---INF8225_FISR/README.md

 * **The training process can be monitored using Tensorboard.** The log directory for using Tensorboard is **\<source_path\>/logdir/FISRnet_exp1**.
 Please note that the images are viewed in YUV itself (not RGB).
 * **How to make flow and warped files by using PWC-Net:** you can download all the related tensorflow files from [this link](https://github.com/philferriere/tfoptflow) including weights, and then modify the folder name ‘tfoptflow’ as ‘FISR_tfoptflow’.
 Insert(download) all our modified versions for ‘train’ phase in ‘FISR_tfoptflow’ folder.
 You can make .flo flow file by using ‘FISR_warp_mat_with_flo.py’ and then get .mat warped file by using ‘FISR_warp_mat_with_flo.py’.

-## Contact
-Please contact us via email (jhoh94@kaist.ac.kr or sooyekim@kaist.ac.kr) for any problems regarding the released code.

-## License
-The source code is free for research and education use only.
-Any commercial use should get formal permission first.